dogyoons/dogyoons.github.io/teaching/sta250/index.md

 If you struggle with completing any of the non-programming part of “Homework 0,” then please note the course may require significant extra effort on your part.

 Each of the three graded homeworks will align with each of the first three core units, offering essential practice for internalizing the concepts and methodologies covered in class and for exploring material beyond lectures.
 A random subset of problems will be graded, and clarity of writing counts alongside correctness.
-The lowest homework score will be half-weighted in the final calculation.

 You are welcome to collaborate with other students on your homework, but you must list the names of any collaborators at the top of your homework assignment.
 All final write-ups must be done individually, and submissions must be in {\LaTeX}-produced PDFs via Gradescope (accessible through Canvas).